MathToWord

 Step 1: Upload Your Math PDF

-Navigate to the Math PDF to Word Converter tool on MathToWord.
-Drag and drop your PDF file or click to browse.
-The tool supports files up to 15MB in size and accepts both digitally generated and scanned PDFs.
+Navigate to the Math PDF to Word Converter and drag and drop your PDF file or click to browse.
+The tool supports files up to 15MB in size and accepts both digitally generated PDFs (from LaTeX, Word, etc.) and scanned PDFs (photocopies, camera photos stored as PDF).

 Step 2: AI Analysis and Equation Detection